 - 1. Power down the server.

+- 2. Do one of the following:

-- 2. Extend the server from the rack.
+- Extend the server from the rack.

+- Remove the server from the rack.

 - 3. Open or unlock the locking latch, slide the access panel to the rear of the chassis, and remove the access panel.

-Install the access panel
+Installing the access panel